smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 dynamic variable named DYNVAR1 would be updated by this same response rule.
-So the net effect of the example above is the same as if the Operator Replay token variable name (ORTOKEN) were entered in the capture response rule\'s Operator Replay variable name field.
+So the net effect of the example above is the same as if the Operator Replay token variable name (ORTOKEN) were entered in the capture response rule's Operator Replay variable name field.
 But the command syntax illustrated is what is important to this discussion.
 This command syntax would be useful if a different Dynamic Variable were actually being used in the command, such as a Dynamic Variable that might have been updated by a different job that executed before the Operator Replay script job.

-### F10=\$VAR Pop-up Window Values
+### F10=$VAR Pop-up Window Values

 Display format OPRR50R2 supports function key F10 for selecting
-\$Variable tokens that can be inserted into various supported fields of the Captured Data Response Rules.
+$Variable tokens that can be inserted into various supported fields of the Captured Data Response Rules.
 These tokens do not require any special characters around them.
-Instead, they should be left inserted with the US dollar sign (\$) at the beginning, all capital letters and spaces just where they are shown.
+Instead, they should be left inserted with the US dollar sign ($) at the beginning, all capital letters and spaces just where they are shown.

-The Operator Replay Script driver program will recognize exactly spelled tokens and then replace them with the values shown in the following table; however, the values for OpCon properties, such as \$SCHEDULE values, can only be replaced if the Script job was started by OpCon.
+The Operator Replay Script driver program will recognize exactly spelled tokens and then replace them with the values shown in the following table; however, the values for OpCon properties, such as $SCHEDULE values, can only be replaced if the Script job was started by OpCon.
-They are not valid when Scripts are executed independently of OpCon, for example, if a Script is being executed in a test mode directly from a job started by the IBM i SBMJOB command, or if the STROPRRY command is executed from a user\'s interactive job command line.
+They are not valid when Scripts are executed independently of OpCon, for example, if a Script is being executed in a test mode directly from a job started by the IBM i SBMJOB command, or if the STROPRRY command is executed from a user's interactive job command line.

   ------------------ ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-  \$FREQUENCY NAME   The name of the OpCon Frequency assigned to the OpCon job that started the Script driver job (twhich is executing the Script (not the Job ID of the interactive workstation job),.
+  $FREQUENCY NAME   The name of the OpCon Frequency assigned to the OpCon job that started the Script driver job (twhich is executing the Script (not the Job ID of the interactive workstation job),.
-  \$IBM JOB ID       The full IBM i job ID for the job which is executing the Script (not the Job ID of the interactive workstation job), in the format of 123456/USER/NAME.
+  $IBM JOB ID       The full IBM i job ID for the job which is executing the Script (not the Job ID of the interactive workstation job), in the format of 123456/USER/NAME.
-  \$IBM JOB NAME     The IBM i Job Name of the job which is executing the Script (not the Job ID of the interactive workstation job).
+  $IBM JOB NAME     The IBM i Job Name of the job which is executing the Script (not the Job ID of the interactive workstation job).
-  \$IBM JOB NBR      The IBM i Job Number of the job which is executing the Script (not the Job ID of the interactive workstation job).
+  $IBM JOB NBR      The IBM i Job Number of the job which is executing the Script (not the Job ID of the interactive workstation job).
-  \$IBM JOB USER     The IBM i User Profile that is part of the Job ID which is executing the Script (not the Job ID of the interactive workstation job).
+  $IBM JOB USER     The IBM i User Profile that is part of the Job ID which is executing the Script (not the Job ID of the interactive workstation job).
-  \$JOBID            The OpCon job identified, a 10-digit number, of the OpCon job that started the Script job.
+  $JOBID            The OpCon job identified, a 10-digit number, of the OpCon job that started the Script job.
-  \$JOBID CMP        The OpCon job name and job identifier, joined into a single string with blanks compressed out, for the OpCon job that started the Script job.
+  $JOBID CMP        The OpCon job name and job identifier, joined into a single string with blanks compressed out, for the OpCon job that started the Script job.
-  \$JOBID LONG       The OpCon job name, followed by the job identifier, with all blanks retained in the string, for the OpCon job that started the Script job.
+  $JOBID LONG       The OpCon job name, followed by the job identifier, with all blanks retained in the string, for the OpCon job that started the Script job.
-  \$JOB NAME         The short format of the OpCon job name, for the job that started the Script job.
+  $JOB NAME         The short format of the OpCon job name, for the job that started the Script job.
-  \$JOB LONG NAME    The long format of the complete OpCon job name, for the job that started the Script job.
+  $JOB LONG NAME    The long format of the complete OpCon job name, for the job that started the Script job.
-  \$MACHINE NAME     The OpCon name for the Agent (LSAM) machine in which the Script job is executing.
+  $MACHINE NAME     The OpCon name for the Agent (LSAM) machine in which the Script job is executing.
-  \$SCHEDULE DATE    The date of the OpCon schedule under which the current job was started, in the (\*ISO0) format of CCYYMMDD.
+  $SCHEDULE DATE    The date of the OpCon schedule under which the current job was started, in the (\*ISO0) format of CCYYMMDD.
-  \$SCHEDULE NAME    The name of the OpCon schedule under which the current job was started.
+  $SCHEDULE NAME    The name of the OpCon schedule under which the current job was started.
-  \$SCRIPT ID        The name of the Operator Replay Script.
-This combines with the \$STEP SEQ\# to uniquely identify a Step record in the Agent\'s database table.
+  $SCRIPT ID        The name of the Operator Replay Script.
+This combines with the $STEP SEQ\# to uniquely identify a Step record in the Agent's database table.
-  \$SCRIPT USER      The name of the IBM i User Profile that was used to log into the green screen workstation session.
+  $SCRIPT USER      The name of the IBM i User Profile that was used to log into the green screen workstation session.
 Since this User name can be assigned from various sources, this variable is helpful for documenting this detail about the Script execution, and for finding jobs that were initiated by this User name.
-  \$STEP SEQ\#       The unique number assigned to a Step master record from the Operator Replay Script.
-This combines with the \$SCRIPT ID to uniquely identify a Step record in the Agent\'s database table.
+  $STEP SEQ\#       The unique number assigned to a Step master record from the Operator Replay Script.
+This combines with the $SCRIPT ID to uniquely identify a Step record in the Agent's database table.
   ------------------ ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  : [F10=\$Var: \$-Special variables supported for Operator Replay   Response Rules]{style="font-family: 'Century Gothic';"}
+  : [F10=$Var: $-Special variables supported for Operator Replay   Response Rules]{style="font-family: 'Century Gothic';"}

 ### Display Captured Data Log